 This topic of logic and everyday life is an issue for high functioning autistic people (link to autism website) for whom the illogical nature of everyday life can be very confusing.
-If you are interested in the high intelligence aspect of this I strongly recommend an article by John Simonds (link to external website) which provokes an interesting series of comments which give relevant experiences from others and also show how some misunderstand the topic as well.
+If you are interested in the high intelligence aspect of this I strongly recommend an article by John Simonds which provokes an interesting series of comments which give relevant experiences from others and also show how some misunderstand the topic as well.
 An article I really like by James Williams (who has an autism website) is Six Principles Of Autistic Interaction which I strongly recommend if you want some interesting thoughts on autism and social interactions.

 I think that for anyone who is high-functioning the Prime Directive from Star Trek has interesting parallels for everyday life.
 I have many times had personal experience of being in a group who are trying to work something out.
 I may immediately know the answer but for one or more social reasons I may stay silent and let them work it out.
 A typical example for me is being out hiking: A combination of experience, spatial awareness and perhaps other things means I can usually work out where I am on a map in a couple of seconds: I find a typical group might take two minutes to work out the same thing.
-I have learnt to stay quiet unless asked very directly because variously: People seem to like to work it out themselves; People seem to distrust my conclusion because it seems to have taken too short a time to work out; People get triggered by someone else knowing too much.
+I have learnt to stay quiet unless asked very directly because variously: People seem to like to work it out themselves; People seem to distrust my conclusion because it seems to have taken too short a time to work out; People often have strong, negative emotional reactions to someone else knowing too much.
 I consider this to be very close to the philosophy behind the Prime Directive and that it applies in an incredible number of social situations.
 Sometimes people who have not known me for long are puzzled by my silence if for some reason it later turns out I knew: People who know me well usually realise that my silence means I know the answer but that I'm keeping quiet for social reasons.